Who am I - Where did I study - What's my personality - My passions

 My full name is Tchekachev David (aka Tchekda on the Internet), I have Russian origins and

-currently turning on my 18th birthday.
+I have just tuned 18.
 When I was 12, I discovered programming with an

 association in Paris, where volunteers are teaching kids how to create games, websites, apps,

 Since I discover how many things I can program, I never stopped learning and always wanted to get better to make better programs that can do more advanced things.
 I usually make programs for myself or friends.
 That's how I discovered many languages, just because they were efficient in projects where I needed them.

 More personal information, I'm the oldest of 4 in my family, so I'm very independent and have

 great management skills.
 That's also why I love sharing my knowledge and my passion with others.

 Since my young age, I've been playing Ice-Hockey in France at great national levels, the team environment is very important to me in a physical effort like this one.
 Later on, I began refereeing in my club, and then at regional level for a season, and now i"m officially a national referee in my country!
 I'm getting very good at it and I like it very much because I see another face of the game where I need to manage big players.
 Preventing them of ruining the beauty of the game by getting into fights is very intense.
 This requires a lot of management skills, patience and a lot of reconsideration of my actions.

 I'm also a big fan of aviation, but don't have enough free time to really enjoy flying my own plane ;(